Court decision preserves nonprofit nonpartisanship

 This matters because any potential weakening or overturning of the Johnson Amendment would have far-reaching consequences.
 It could erode confidence in nonprofits as neutral service providers, politicize our work, jeopardize donations and volunteer engagement, and create widespread legal and operational uncertainty.
 Nonprofits serve people—not political parties—and that distinction is foundational to both the sector and our democracy.

 At the same time, because the case was dismissed on procedural grounds under the Tax Anti-Injunction Act (AIA), rather than on the merits, the plaintiffs may pursue other legal avenues to challenge the Johnson Amendment.
+On April 3, the IRS responded by “announcing plans to develop and issue additional guidance on the application of the Johnson Amendment to religious organizations.”

 The Minnesota Council of Nonprofits, in partnership with the National Council of Nonprofits, will continue to monitor developments and advocate for the preservation of nonprofit nonpartisanship.